KrisKennaway/ii-sound/README.md

 audio data for them did not exist.
 It should be possible to adapt the ][-sound encoder to produce better-quality audio for these existing players.

-I think it should also be possible to improve quality at similar bitrate, through using some of the cycle-level targeting techniques (though perhaps not at full 1-cycle resolution).
+I think it should also be possible to improve in-memory playback quality at similar bitrate, through using some of the cycle-level targeting techniques (though perhaps not at full 1-cycle resolution).